jpkleemans/attribute-events/README.md

 The attribute events will be dispatched after the updated model is saved.
 Each event receives the instance of the model through its constructor.

-> For more info on model events and the `$dispatchesEvents` property, visit the [Laravel Docs](https://laravel.com/docs/eloquent#events)
+> For more info on model events and the `$dispatchesEvents` property, visit the <a href="https://laravel.com/docs/eloquent#events" target="_blank">Laravel Docs</a>

 ## Accessors
-For more complex state changes, you can use attributes defined by an [accessor](https://laravel.com/docs/eloquent-mutators#defining-an-accessor):
+For more complex state changes, you can use attributes defined by an <a href="https://laravel.com/docs/eloquent-mutators#defining-an-accessor" target="_blank">accessor</a>:

 ```php
 class Product extends Model